thibaudmartinez/node2vec/README.md

 and a high performance C++ implementation included in [Stanford Network Analysis Project (SNAP)](http://snap.stanford.edu/index.html).
 This project aims at bringing together the best of the two implementations.
-It uses node2vec SNAP implementation as a high performance backend for simulating the random walks on the graph.
+It uses node2vec SNAP implementation as a high performance backend to simulate the random walks on the graph.
 [Gensim Word2Vec](https://radimrehurek.com/gensim/models/word2vec.html) is used to compute the node embeddings.
 Finally, the library can be manipulated through an easy-to-use Python API.